lkiesow/leihs-wiki/Home.md

  * University of Brighton, United Kingdom
  * Digital Arts Centre, University of Worcester, United Kingdom
  * Your university?
 Send a note to [Ramón Cahenzli](mailto:ramon.cahenzli@zhdk.ch) if you would like to be listed here

-## Vagrant virtual machine

-We ship a Vagrant virtual machine with this source code, making it easier for other developers to contribute to the development of leihs without having to install anything on their local systems.
-Please see the [[leihs-Developer-Guide]] for details on Vagrant.

 ## Versioning